Hungarian border barrier: Environmental impact

-According to a correspondence published in Nature journal, the border barrier can entangle animals in razor wire and endangers wildlife by blocking animal migration, jeopardizing connectivity of species populations by habitat fragmentation (such as the lesser mole-rat).
+According to a correspondence published in Nature journal, the border barrier can entangle animals in razor wire and endangers wildlife by blocking animal migration, jeopardizing connectivity of species populations by habitat fragmentation (such as the lesser blind mole-rat).

+The constant treading of migrants on the access roads and pastures also deteriorate the grass.

 UN and EU's criticism

 The UN Secretary-General Ban Ki-moon and some EU leaders have criticized Hungary for building border barriers.
 Ban Ki-moon stated: "We should not be building fences or walls, but above all we must look at root causes, in countries of origin."
 The European Commission rejected Hungarian demands to co-finance its border barrier.